 Taste and learn about the history of sake in English at a 240 year old brewery

-Kinshi Masamune, a brewer with a 240 year presence in Kyoto, has opened its original site as the Kinshi Masamune Horino memorial museum.
-Though the current brewing site has moved to Fushimi in Kyoto, visitors can purchase or taste mild sake renowned among Kyoto chefs for its pairing with Kyo-ryori as well as beer that was originally brewed at this site.
-Inside, you can experience the history of Kinshi Masamune sake through pictures and exhibits of brewing equipment.
-All exhibits include English explanations so that people from all over the world can learn about the history of Kinshimasamune.
-It is certain that Sake will be more delicious after learning about its history.
+Kinshi Masamune, a brewer with a 240 year long presence in Kyoto, has opened its original site as the Kinshi Masamune Horino memorial museum.
+Though the current brewing site has moved to Fushimi in Kyoto, visitors can purchase and taste the mild sake renowned among Kyoto chefs for its pairing with Kyo-ryori, as well as beer that was originally brewed at this site.
+Inside, you can learn about the history of Kinshi Masamune sake, through pictures and exhibits about the brewing equipment.
+All exhibits include English explanations so people from all over the world can learn about the history of Kinshi masamune.
+We’re certain that the Sake will taste even more delicious after learning about its history.
 This memorial museum offers a rare opportunity to explore all of the nooks and crannies of "Machiya" (traditional Japanese house).
-You cannot help but appreciate the ingenuity of people who lived without the technology, managed to come up with creative ways to improve the brewing process.
+You cannot help but appreciate the ingenuity of the people, who lived without the technology of today, and what creative ways they managed to come up with to improve the brewing process.
 Kinshi Masamune would be delighted to have you come and sample the history of Kyoto sake made at this Kyoto machiya.

 This sakagura (cellar) was used roughly 200 years ago until the brewery moved to Fushimi.
 The storehouse remains as it was built during the Edo Period (1603-1868), allowing you to slip through time while viewing the faded floorboards and ceilings.
 The exhibition inside the storehouse contains a map of the surrounding neighborhood at the time of its establishment as well as an authentic permit from the national government, a document which is hard even for present-day Japanese to read.
 Now it can be appreciated more as a piece of art than as an official document.